-(a) Applications.
-Applications for access to file documents electronically in the ECF Systems are submitted through PACER

-- (Public Access to Court Electronic Records) at www.pacer.gov, and will be granted to: - (i) an attorney who is admitted to the bar of this court; and - (ii) an individual who is not represented by an attorney only if allowed or so required by court order. - (b) Notification.
-The court will notify a Filing User when access to the ECF System has been granted. - 6.
-Use of Electronic Filing Account.
+- (a) Applications.
+Applications for access to file documents electronically via the ECF System are submitted through PACER (Public Access to Court Electronic Records) at www.pacer.gov, and will be granted to an attorney who is admitted to the bar of this court.
+Because of the restricted nature of Vaccine Act cases, pro se litigants cannot be granted access to file documents electronically via the ECF System. - (b) Notification.
+The clerk will notify a Filing User when access to file via the ECF System has been granted.

+6. Use of ECF Account.
 No Filing User or other person may knowingly permit or cause a Filing User's login and password to be used by anyone other than an authorized agent of the Filing User.
-Any Filing User or other person may be subject to sanctions for failure to comply with this provision. - 7.
-Exemption From Filing Electronically.
-By filing an appropriate motion, an individual not registered as a Filing User may, for good cause, seek to be exempted from filing documents electronically in an ECF case.
+Any Filing User or other person may be subject to sanctions for failure to comply with this provision.

+7. Exemption From Filing Electronically in an ECF Case.
+By filing an appropriate motion, a Filing User or an attorney not yet registered as a Filing User may, for good cause, seek to be exempted from filing documents electronically into an ECF case and to convert the case into a non-ECF case.

 IV.
-FILING REQUIREMENTS
+FILING REQUIREMENTS IN NON-ECF CASES